 8 Prepper Tools to Get You Through a Disaster

 First and foremost, you need a dependable water source following a disaster.
 During the aftermath of Hurricane Ike, I remember being so thirsty, but we didn’t trust the water sources and had to be very careful with rationing the bottled water we had.
 Years later, we purchased a Berkey water filter to use for any future off-grid emergencies.
 The Berkey filtration system is top of the line and the filters that Berkey uses exceed EPA NSF/ANSI standards for filtration and are rated as water purifiers.
-As well, another reason we invested in a Berkey Water Filtration system is because it removes bacteria and parasites, heavy metals like lead and mercury, VOCs (endocrine disruptors) and toxic chemicals like benzene, chlorine and chromium-6 to levels higher than 99.99%.
+As well, another reason we invested in a Berkey Water Filtration system is that it removes bacteria and parasites, heavy metals like lead and mercury, VOCs (endocrine disruptors) and toxic chemicals like benzene, chlorine, and chromium-6 to levels higher than 99.99%.
 As well, the fluoride/arsenic filters remove 95% of fluoride and arsenic.
 You can make your own filtration system or you can purchase an always ready, dependable purification system.

 This food dehydrator is probably one of the most used of all of my preparedness tools.
-This tools is a great way to quickly amp up your food storage pantry with dried goods and prepare for the likelihood of living in an off grid environment.
+This tool is a great way to quickly amp up your food storage pantry with dried goods and prepare for the likelihood of living in an off-grid environment.
 When you dehydrate food and meals, all you have to do is add water and viola; you have an instant meal.
 I originally purchased a Nesco dehydrator when I first started prepping and quickly invested in an Excalibur food dehydrator.
 Mark my words, this product is built to last and is a great investment for your preparedness efforts.

 Admittedly, I first read about the cast iron stoves when I was reading Little House on the Prairie to my kids.
 Of course, some changes have been made since that time.
 These grills could be a great way to cook your food without using precious propane or other fuels.
 Charcoal briquettes are typically used in heating these grills, but you could use hot coals from a fire or biomass briquettes.
 These small grills run for about $100 and if need be could be placed in a fireplace to cook indoors.
-Just make sure to use a indoor friendly fuel source (not briquettes) and open the flue to let the smoke out.
+Just make sure to use an indoor friendly fuel source (not briquettes) and open the flue to let the smoke out.

 You’ll be the talk of the neighborhood when you’re the one baking fresh bread when the lights go out.
 But grinding wheat isn’t the only use a wheat grinder has.
 You can grind legumes, nuts and other bulky grains and dry goods into fine flours, grind up spices and even grind up your favorite coffee beans.
 Read more wheat grinder uses here.
-Investing in a hand crank wheat grinder, like the Wondermill Jr. is a sound prepping investment and will ensure that you have the capability of using this tool in an off grid event.
+Investing in a hand crank wheat grinder, like the Wondermill Jr. is a sound prepping investment and will ensure that you have the capability of using this tool in an off-grid event.
 (And, don’t worry.
-I’ve used hand crank grinders before and they aren’t as hard as they look.)
+I’ve used hand-crank grinders before and they aren’t as hard as they look.)

 Essentially, this is a non-electric slow cooker.
-This cooking source utilizes heat retention cooking methods which are a very fuel efficient method and allows you to cook inside your home.
+This cooking source utilizes heat retention cooking methods which are a very fuel-efficient method and allows you to cook inside your home.
 It’s been known to save between 20-80% of the energy normally needed to cook food.
 It does so because after the food has been heated to the cooking temperature, it is placed in an insulated box where it will continue to cook until it is done.
-Essentially it’s like a crock pot, but it’s double insulated.
+Essentially it’s like a crockpot, but it’s double insulated.

-In a true shtf-event, you will run out of your food stores and will need a back up.
+In a true SHTF-event, you will run out of your food stores and will need a backup.
 Seeds are your salvation.
-Not only can you grow them for future food sources, but you can also use the above listed sprouter and sprout most of them (never sprout nightshade family seeds like tomato and eggplant) for further nutrients.
+Not only can you grow them for future food sources, but you can also use the above-listed sprouter and sprout most of them (never sprout nightshade family seeds like tomato and eggplant) for further nutrients.
 Make sure the seeds you choose are suitable to grow in your area.
 Learn how to properly store seeds to keep them fresh.

 Well, the you-know-what has hit the fan!
 It is a documented fact that more people die after a disaster due to poor sanitation than from the disaster itself.
 This is due to individuals not knowing where or how to properly expel waste.
-Fly infestations also pose a problem, and if waste is left out in the open, then it will only lead to the susceptibility of epidemics such as cholera, typhoid or diphtheria.
+Fly infestations also pose a problem, and if the waste is left out in the open, then it will only lead to the susceptibility of epidemics such as cholera, typhoid or diphtheria.
 Having a means dispersing of human waste will ensure that in times of disaster, your family and neighbors will stay healthy.
 Further, create a sanitation kit with the items listed here.